 This European model was mimicked by the State of California, who signed into law the CCPA which went into effect on January 1, 2020.
 This legislation broadened the definition of Personal Information (“PI”) from that of Personally Identifiable Information (“PII”) and gave consumers the right to request that entities Provide or Delete, but not Change information.
 Furthermore, it allows consumers to Opt-Out of allowing businesses to use their information.
 California began enforcing this law on July 1, 2020.

-Beyond California, states including Nevada and Maine have passed legislation to enable customers to Opt-Out and Opt-In, respectively, of data use.
-In addition, legislation is being crafted in New York, Maryland, Massachusetts, Hawaii, and North Dakota.
+Beyond California, Colorado, Connecticut, Rhode Island, Utah, and Virginia have passed comprehensive data privacy laws.
+Other states, including Nevada and Maine have passed legislation to enable customers to Opt-Out and Opt-In, respectively, of data use.
+In addition, legislation is being crafted in New Jersey, Pennsylvania, Ohio, and Michigan.
 Hence, there is quite a bit of activity in this area for which organizations need to plan and prepare.

 One of the biggest Data Privacy challenges is simply locating and documenting where Personal Information exists.
 On the surface, this sounds like a straightforward activity, but when you drill into it, companies will quickly find that they must first:

-A miss on this front risks putting the entire effort at risk.
+A miss on this front puts the entire effort at risk.